mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 author_profile: true
 ---

 This is not a complete list as I am still building it.
 I should note that I prefer books to courses so I am more knowledgeable about them.
+Notice that for the books, there are a lot more books than just pure machine learning as most of at least my day to day is not pure machine learning.

 # Recommended Books
 ## <b>[Build a Career in Data Science (Emily Robinson & Jacqueline Nolis)](https://www.manning.com/books/build-a-career-in-data-science)</b><br>